 If you don’t clean your humidifier often enough, it can develop a nasty odor over time, and who wants to deal with that?
 Not you!

-Instead, add one tablespoon of borax per one gallon of water inside of your humidifier.
-Let it sit until you’re ready to use again.
-Empty it and fill with fresh water.
+Instead, add one tablespoon of borax per gallon of water inside of your humidifier.
+Let it sit until you’re ready to use it again.
+Empty it, and fill it with fresh water.

 21. Kill Fleas

 Dealing with fleas is one of the most frustrating pests to deal with, and animals around the home increase the likelihood that you’ll find fleas in your home.

 Sprinkle the borax on the carpets, pet bedding, and other areas where fleas could live or hatch.
 Let it sit for an hour then vacuum it thoroughly.
 Make sure you put all of the vacuumed material into a tied bag, so the fleas don’t escape back into your home.
 Then, dispose of it outside.

 Homesteaders often have mice problems; it comes with the territory – literally, but that doesn’t mean you have to like them or want them in your home.